DeniseMak/nlpstats-proto/testing/readme.md

 ### Denise's
 * Debug issue with effect size output.
 * Fix missing input field for bootstrap B in significance test.
-* Automatically generate intelligent defaults and explain why for Power Analysis
+* Power Analysis: Automatically generate intelligent defaults and explain why
-* Empty upload crash -- check if already uploaded the score file -is there a way to avoid having to re-post in Data Analysis.
-If we can't find a way, then we need to make file input required)
+* **done.
+Now we show error message if they haven't uploaded a file and make the submission required.** Empty upload crash
+* **done.
+We check the cookie** check if already uploaded the score file.
+* throw format exception for bad system file
+* **done** Persist the file uploaded notification after submit by using class="button" and hiding <input>
+### Up for grabs
 * Merge Denise and Jesse versions
 * Client side file validation
 * Yellow tab if things change